TarsisioXavier/magic-object/README.md

 ### Attributes

-MagicObject contains a property which holds all the attributes of the class - *except the ones matching some class' property* - making them accessable like the property exists within the class.
+DataModel contains a property which holds all the attributes of the class - *except the ones matching some class' property* - making them accessable like the property exists within the class.

 You may notice an "original" property in your objects, that's just to hold the attributes passed to the class' contructor.